UWBCD/UWBCD-ReactOS/README.md

 Based on the Ultimate Boot CD (UBCD) http://www.ultimatebootcd.com/ and ReactOS https://www.reactos.org/.

-Goal is to create a Boot CD (All-in-one-Solution) for system repair that is based on a Windows-compatible OS (ReactOS) and is a replacment for the abandoned Ultimate Boot CD 4 Windows (UBCD4Win) and the abandoned Hiren's Boot CD.
+Goal is to create a Boot CD (All-in-one-Solution) for system repair that is based on a Windows-compatible OS (ReactOS) and is a replacment for the discontinued Ultimate Boot CD 4 Windows (UBCD4Win) and the discontinued Hiren's Boot CD.
 The Boot CD should be feature equal.

-URLs to the abandoned BootCDs:
+URLs to the discontinued BootCDs:
 https://web.archive.org/web/20131212224924/http://www.ubcd4win.com/
 http://www.hirensbootcd.org/